Viloleal/vSNP/docs/setup.md

 Linux or macOS required.
 Minimum 4 cores, 8GB memory.

-Script is written in Python and must be ran using Python 3.
+Script is written in Python 3 and must be ran using the conda build environment.
 Currently tested with Python 3.6.

 Anaconda is a highly trusted Python package and scientific software distrubution platform.